ibm-cloud-docs/vpc/vsi_is_profiles.md

 Balanced profiles provide a mix of performance and scalability for more common workloads.
 The Balanced profile family includes profiles with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).
 The following table shows all Balanced profiles that are available for Intel&reg; x86-64, and AMD x86-64 processors.

 Balanced profiles with the bx2d prefix are available in the US South (Dallas), US East (Washington DC), Canada (Toronto), United Kingdom (London), Germany (Frankfurt), Spain (Madrid), Japan (Tokyo), Japan (Osaka), and Australia (Sydney) regions.
 {: preview}

-3rd generation profiles with the bx3d prefix are available in the Dallas, London, Frankfurt, Washington DC, Toronto, Madrid, Sydney, Tokyo, and Osaka regions to provision virtual server instances on 4th Generation Intel&reg; Xeon&reg; Scalable processors, the Intel 8474C processor (previously code named Sapphire Rapids).
-For more information about the capabilities of the new profiles, see [Next generation instance profiles](#next-gen-profiles).
-{: preview}

 The following table shows all balance profiles that are available for x86-64.